stennety/mywebsite/_posts/2021-10-22-what-does-quality-mean-to-me.md

 ### Quality Aspects

 In the last few months, I've started making use of [Risk Storming,](https://riskstormingonline.com/) and I love it!
 The focus the Test Sphere cards can give you on Quality Aspects (aka Quality Characteristics) are really powerful.

+If we take a single Characteristic, say **Installability**, now we can focus not on the risks to the whole product, not on the quality of the whole product.
+We can focus just on this one aspect.

+When we break down product quality into smaller parts, and prioritize them, it can make it much more tangible and we can make more useful assessments.

 ### Implicit and Explicit asks